Gothic-Modding-Community/gmc/docs/GettingStarted_ZenGin.md

 # MDK Contents

-The MDK contains a lot of things, let's see whats's inside.
+The MDK contains a lot of things, let's see what is inside.

 ## Scripts